jeftegoes/AwsOverview/README.md

 - EMR stands for "Elastic MapReduce"
 - **Amazon EMR is a web service that enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.
 EMR helps creating Apache Hadoop clusters (Big Data) to analyze and process vast amount of data.**
-- The clusters can be made of hundreds of EC2 instances
+- The clusters can be made of hundreds of EC2 instances.
 - Also supports Apache Spark, HBase, Presto, Flink...
-- EMR takes care of all the provisioning and configuration
+- EMR takes care of all the provisioning and configuration.
-- Auto-scaling and integrated with Spot instances
+- Auto-scaling and integrated with Spot instances.
 - Use cases: data processing, machine learning, web indexing, big data...

 ## 8.10.
 Amazon Athena